-Information on the effects of the tuna fisheries on swordfish, blue marlin, and striped marlin is presented in Sections G-I of IATTC Fishery Status Report 10, and sailfish is addressed in Document SAC-04-07c.
+Information on the effects of the tuna fisheries on swordfish, blue marlin, striped marlin, and sailfish is presented in Sections G-J of IATTC Fishery Status Report 11.

 2.3.1.
-Black marlin, sailfish, and shortbill spearfish
+Black marlin and shortbill spearfish

 No recent stock assessments have been made for these species, although there are some data published jointly by scientists of the National Research Institute of Far Seas Fisheries (NRIFSF) of Japan and the IATTC in the IATTC Bulletin series that show trends in catches, effort, and catches per unit of effort (CPUEs).